simonwep/graceful-ws/README.md

 * `ws.send(data)` _- Same as `WebSocket.prototype.send`, will throw an Error if there's currently no open connection._
 * `ws.close(code?)` _- Same as `WebSocket.prototype.close`, will throw an Error if there's currently no open connection.
 (It won't restart after this function got called!)_

+All [websocket properties](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) (except eventlistener like `onclose`, `onmessage` etc...) are implemented by graceful-ws.
+If there's no active connection `null` will be returned.

 #### Events
 `graceful-ws` additionally emits events whenever the socket is connected (`connected` event) or the connection got interrupted (`disconnected` event).